Sanguinarium: Broadcast and reception

 "Sanguinarium" premiered on the Fox network on November 10, 1996.
 This episode earned a Nielsen rating of 11.1, with an 18 share, meaning that roughly 11.1 percent of all television-equipped households, and 18 percent of households watching television, were tuned in to the episode.
 "Sanguinarium" was seen by 18.85 million viewers on first broadcast.

 Gillian Anderson described "Sanguinarium" as "one of the most repulsive scripts I ever shot", explaining that she could not watch scenes such as the doctor stabbing a patient.
 David Duchovny stated that "I didn't understand the plot, but I liked the script", noting that Carter and his team improved a weak teleplay and that director Kim Manners "did an excellent job".
 Entertainment Weekly gave "Sanguinarium" a "B−", feeling that it was "redeemed" by the gore.
 However, they were "worried" by what they called the "fourth consecutive phoned-in performance by Duchovny and Anderson".
 Emily VanDerWerff of The A.V.
 Club was more negative, grading it a "D".
 She felt that the episode was "too much", and that the gore should have been suggested rather than shown directly.
 She also criticized the characterization of the characters (especially that of Scully), the "predictable" scares, the "ludicrously bad" dialogue, and a story that did not make much sense.
 Despite this, she did praise the "strong" guest acting.
-Sarah Stegall awarded "Sanguinarium" two stars out of five, criticizing its reliance on gore.
-Ultimately, she found the conclusion wanting, because the "good" magic seemed useless; she wrote, "Where's the logic in that?"
-Ultimately, Stegall thought the episode's biggest flaw was its lack of logical writing, and that it required too much suspension of disbelief from the viewer.

-Tom Kessenich in Examinations: An Unauthorized Look at Seasons 6-9 of the X-Files commented that the ending of "Sanguinarium" was similar to the ending of the episode "Signs and Wonders", wherein the antagonist manages to get away.
 Frederick S. Clarke from Cinefantastique gave "Sanguinarium" a mixed review, writing that the episode "combines plastic surgery and black magic into an unsatisfying mix that fails to lampoon our obsession with beauty."
 Not all reviews were as negative.
 Writer Preston Nichols took a liking to the episode, having viewed it "eighteen times and counting".
 Michael Avalos and George Liedtke, writing for Knight Ridder, speculated that "Sanguinarium" would create "haunting memories" for many viewers.
 Mark Davis of The Daytona Beach News-Journal, in 1998, named the episode one of the "Best of The X-Files".